- Financial Aid

 - Class Schedules

 The purpose of placement testing is to match the academic readiness of the incoming student with the academic requirements of the curriculum.
 Persons applying for admission into all degree and diploma programs are required to take the North Carolina, Diagnostic, Assessment and Placement (NC-DAP), (formerly ACCUPLACER) the college’s placement assessment tool.
 Students who are unclassified (not desiring to be enrolled in a program) will need to take the placement test if they desire to take a mathematics, English, reading course or any course for which math or English are prerequisites.
 Alternate testing formats will be made available to individuals with disabilities upon request to the Disability Services office.
 Documentation of disability will be required prior to the establishment of accommodations for placement testing.

 All students may waive the placement testing requirement if they submit documentation of acceptable SAT, ACT, or other state-approved placement test scores which have been earned within the preceding five years.
 Transfer credit received from a regionally accredited institution for first-level English and math courses will also be accepted in lieu of placement testing.
 The student must submit an official transcript to receive transfer credit and to officially waive the need for placement testing.
+Transcripts should be sent to: Records and Registration, A-B Tech Community College, 340 Victoria Rd, Asheville, NC 28801.
 Students applying for admission to limited enrollment Allied Health programs should consult the program’s admissions information in the academic program section of the College website.
 This information is also available in the K. Ray Bailey Student Services Center.

 Test Preparation and Re-Testing Procedure

 It is incumbent upon students to prepare fully before taking the North Carolina, Diagnostic, Assessment and Placement (NC-DAP), (formerly ACCUPLACER) the college’s placement assessment tool.
 NC-DAP tests have very high reliability and validity.
 To assist students in preparing, study materials are available at placement test review.
 Students will find the sample questions helpful in understanding test formats.